Starbucks Blackberry Sage Refresher (Copycat Recipe)

 Ingredients used in making the recipe (Blackberry sage syrup, freeze-dried blackberries, and green coffee extract).

-• Freeze-Dried Blackberries I love these inclusions.
-But, if you want to cut costs, I recommend cutting these.
+Freeze-dried blackberries are a fun inclusion and make the drink similar to Starbucks.
+If you want to cut costs, I recommend cutting these.
 They make the drink fun but add very little flavor.
-At our house, I substitute these with fresh blackberries.
+At our house, I substitute fresh blackberries.

-• Stevia Extract – Starbucks lists Stevia as an ingredient in their blackberry refreshers.
+Starbucks lists Stevia as an ingredient in their blackberry refreshers.
 While I was testing the drink, I could not taste the Stevia.
-For that reason I left it out of my recipe.,
+For that reason I left it out of my recipe.

 Starbucks midnight drink at an angle from the top down.